-For algorithm design, GPU-podracer employs a tournament-based ensemble training to balance exploration and exploitation.
-In contrast to Evolutionary Strategies (ES) [20] where a population of agents evolve over generations, our tournament-based ensemble training scheme updates agents asynchronously in parallel, which decouples population evolution and single-agent learning.
+For algorithm design, ElegantRL-podracer employs a tournament-based ensemble training scheme to balance exploration and exploitation.
+In contrast to Evolutionary Strategies (ES) Salimans et al. [2017] where a population of agents evolve over generations, our tournament-based ensemble training scheme updates agents asynchronously in parallel, which decouples population evolution and single-agent learning.
 As shown in Fig. 2, the key of the tournament-based ensemble training scheme is the interaction between a leaderboard and a training pool.
-The training pool contains hundreds of agents (pods) that 1) are trained in an asynchronous manner, and 2) can be initialized with different DRL algorithms for the ensemble purpose.
+The training pool contains hundreds of agents (pods) that 1) are trained in an asynchronous manner, and 2) can be initialized with different DRL algorithms for an ensemble purpose.
 The leaderboard records the agents with high performance and continually updates as more agents (pods) are trained.